 “Do I want this?”, “Do I have it today?”, “Am I starting off too fast?”, “Am I going too slow?”, “Did I put in enough mileage last month?”, “Did I eat enough?”… These internal dialogues (sometimes very brief during a run and sometimes torturously long and keeps me awake at night) frequently creep into my head.
 Yet while uncomfortable and stressful, these moments are what running is about for me.
 It can’t be fun and games all the time, and just like any meaningful challenges, running creates opportunities to get serious and find out what I’m made of.

-And it’s due to this judgement-free environment that running has developed into a sport for participants of all athletic range to compete and support each other simultaneously.
+And it’s due to this judgement-free environment that running has developed into a sport for participants of all athletic range to compete and support each other.

-Just chill or make some pain.
+Just chill or bring on some pain.
 That’s running, my versatile thing.